DigitalTibetan/DigitalTibetan/_sources/docs/tibetan_script_history.md

 # Tibetan script and fonts

-- Skip history and go directly to [Tibetan fonts](DigitalTibetan/docs/tibetan_fonts).
+- Skip history and go directly to the list of available [Tibetan fonts](tibetan_fonts.md).

 ## History of Tibetan script